umbraco/UmbracoDocs/14/umbraco-commerce/release-notes/README.md

 #### 14.0.0 (23rd August 2024)

-Read the [v14.0.0 release post](./v14.0.0.md) for further background on this release.
+Read the [v14.0.0 release post](./v14.0.0.md) for more information about this release.

 * Added "No results" messages to collection views
 * Upgraded Umbraco CMS dependency to v14.2.0